csirmaz/TrainableOnlineClustering/README.md

 # TrainableOnlineClustering

-Exploring recognising unseen clusters with a neural network in an on-line setting
+Exploring recognizing unseen clusters with a neural network in an on-line setting

 ## The problem

-Given an initial, labelled batch of data, we aim to train a system that is capable of classify a stream of data, and recognise new classes it has not yet seen.
+Given an initial, labeled batch of data, we aim to train a system that is capable of classify a stream of data, and recognize new classes it has not yet seen.

 ## The idea